nguyen-trinhtk/blackbox-linalg/README.md

-# Wiedemann Linear System Solver
+# Archived: Wiedemann Linear System Solver using NTL

-A C++ toolkit for solving large linear systems using Wiedemann's algorithm, with exact arithmetic via NTL and GMP
+This is a deprecated C++ implementation of Wiedemann algorithm for solving linear systems, with exact arithmetic via NTL and GMP libraries.

 <!-- ## Structure